zhengjunyao-work/arc24/docs/modeling/Iteration_33_back_to_smollm.md

 </details>

+### AMD-Llama-135m

+This model encodes each number independently, just like SmolLM.

 ### Current problems

 `model_max_length` in tokenizer, does not seem to be saved correctly, I have manually fixed it.

 It makes very long predictions, just like non-instruct Qwen models.

+The baseline model that was simply fine-tuned does not work with VLLM because the following error:

+> ValueError: User-specified max_model_len (10240) is greater than the derived max_model_len (max_position_embeddings=2048 or model_max_length=None in model's config.json).
+This may lead to incorrect model outputs or CUDA errors.
+To allow overriding this maximum, set the env var VLLM_ALLOW_LONG_MAX_MODEL_LEN=1

+If I modify the model configuration to increase the max_model_len it works, but it seems to be predicting special tokens all the time because the predictions appear to be empty, but it takes 3599s to do the predictions.
+If I modify the inference script to just use 2048 it does the same thing with the predictions but faster.
+Thus it appears that without modifications the model cannot work correctly.

 ## Results